 leereeder search engine optimization 1, 2, 3, 5

 As you can see, I don’t waste my time looking past page 1 of the search returns, because very few people do.
 I also do not pay a penny for these positions or for any of the analytics, beyond what my web provider gives me as part of my package.

 SEO is not complicated.
-You don’t need high-priced contractors.
-What it takes is a lot of work on the front end, along with ongoing content creation, but the results will be worth it.
+You don’t need contracts with “experts” that go to infinity and beyond, and you don’t need to spend a fortune.
+What it takes is some thorough, thoughtful work on the front end, along with ongoing content refresh, but the results will be worth it.

 First, work with your staff to develop your most vital key phrases—what you want people to be typing in the search box when they are looking for your organization and its products and services.